-At AM Roofing Solutions your cedar roof education begins with a consultation and our knowledge encompasses more than 60-years experience in the filed to help with your decision.
+At AM Roofing Solutions your cedar roof education begins with a consultation and our knowledge encompasses more than 60 years of experience in the field to help with your decision.
 Once we installed the new roof on your home, our 10-year workmanship warranty will kick in for your investment’s protection.

-When you buy a cedar roof, you should know that you would be doing some maintenance on the roof, like any other roofing system.
+When you buy a cedar roof, you should know that you need to be doing some maintenance on the roof, like any other roofing system.
 But the time and energy you spend caring for the roof will extend the life of the roof.

-To get a free consultation, a free estimate and free roof inspection call our office at AM Roofing Solutions today at 1.877.281.6900.
+To get a free consultation, a free estimate and free roof inspection call AM Roofing Solutions today at 1.877.281.6900.

 We will get back to you within 2 business days.